-In this approach, students drive the learning, teachers facilitate, and subject matter experts inspire and inform by simply listening to students, offering advice, and empowering students.
+Subject matter experts inspire and inform by simply listening to students and offering advice.

 With the help of Dr. Matula (NASA Johnson Space Center) we have developed a "Best Practices" guide to mentorship.

 Check out the AMAZING work above from a Peruvian Team that participated in Martian Greenhouse 3.0.